Choosing wine for dessert – the best wines to serve after dinner

 Picking the right wine for dessert is the perfect way to round off a meal.
 After all, the final course is the last impression you leave the table with, and you want it to be a good one – especially if you’re trying to impress certain dinner guests.

-Believe it or not, you don’t always have to stick to unctuously sweet dessert wines.
+Of course, sweet and sparkling Moscato d’Asti wine is the classic dessert pairing.
+But – believe it or not – you don’t always have to stick to unctuously sweet dessert wines.
 In fact, some dry wines work really well with sweet plates.
 It all depends on what you’re serving.
 Like all wine and food pairing, choosing wine for dessert is all about matching flavours.

 By looking at the ingredients, and thinking about what notes in the wine will complement them, it’s quite easy to find the right bottle.
 Allow us to offer some inspiration.